rehanlodhi/lodhilife/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Lodhi Life bundles the following third-party resources:
+Nasio bundles the following third-party resources:

 Font Awesome icons, Copyright Dave Gandy
 License: SIL Open Font License, version 1.1.